divyanshchoubisa/Basic-MEAN-Stack-Project/README.md

 # Basic-MEAN--Stack-Project
- This a a very basic MEAN Stack Application with Introduction to Angular and NodeJS.
+ This a a very basic MEAN Stack application with only introduction to Angular and NodeJS.